-5. Brainstorm what media and other promotions would be best to use today to support the Wipe Off 5 campaign.
+4. Brainstorm what media and other promotions would be best to use today to support the Wipe Off 5 campaign.
 Think about the audience for the advertisement and key message.
 How will that influence the media and promotions used?

 Media and other promotions to use today Why?
-6. How could you evaluate the effectiver i.e. those that you think would be suit ness of a campaign which used the media and promotions that you listed in question 4, able to use in a campaign today?
+5. How would you evaluate the effectiveness of a campaign which used the media and promotions that you listed in your answer to question 4 (above), i.e. those that you think would be suitable to use today?

-INFORMATION SHEET: THE TAC'S WIPE OFF 5 CAMPAIGN CASE STUDY
+INFORMATION SHEET: THE TAC's WIPE OFF 5 CAMPAIGN CASE STUDY